 - AFAC’s weekly menu includes fresh fruits and vegetables, chicken, fish, milk, eggs, rice, beans, cereal or oatmeal, canned goods, and bread.

-- AFAC has 18 grocery distribution centers, including affordable housing communities and senior living facilities.
+- Food is distributed at 14 grocery distribution centers throughout Arlington, including affordable housing communities and senior living facilities.

 - AFAC also supplies food to many partnering agencies to support their meal and snack programs.

 - AFAC receives no federal or state funding.
 Arlington County provides only 7% of what it takes to operate AFAC.
 The remaining 93% comes from private donations—cash and food donated from individuals, foundations, faith congregations, local businesses, and peer organizations.

 - AFAC has an annual budget of over $7.9 million for FY21.